 Most cases of viral tonsillitis clear up in a few days with fluids and plenty of rest.
 Antibiotics usually eliminate bacterial tonsillitis (strep throat) in about 10 days.
 Tonsillitis usually doesn’t cause any serious or lasting health problems.

-You should contact your doctor if you have:
+You should contact your healthcare provider if you have:

-- Sore throat for more than 2 days
+- Sore throat for more than four days.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy